snowman-repos/book/project_managers/README.md

-The first thing you should do before getting everyone together for the kickoff meeting is to gather basic information about the project.

-On your end, write down basic project details such as:

-The project’s primary goals
-Your project manager’s contact information
-Secondary contact’s information in case the project manager is unavailable Gather Basic Client Information

-We are going to need technical information from the client such as server info, domain information, analytics data, previous SEO campaigns, and so forth.

-Give your client a chance to get some of their information together before your kickoff meeting and send them a quick worksheet to fill out plenty of time before your first kickoff meeting sit down.

-If enough time is given (1 week is enough time in my experience) it’s a good litmus test on how responsive and communicative your client is going to be throughout the web development project.
-Of course, this isn’t always guaranteed, but I like to use it as an indicator.

-You should now be ready for the kickoff meeting after this.

 Before getting into the specifics of the kickoff meeting, I’d like to first share some basic tips about meetings in general.